DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/keyExpr.md

 A node key.

 ##### param(value): any
-When the function is called as a setter, returns the node's new key value; when the function is called as a getter, returns `undefined`.
+A node's new key or `undefined`.

 ---
+A function assigned to this property should do the following:

+* Return a node's new key when the **value** parameter is set to `undefined`.
+* Save a new key value to a data storage when the **value** parameter contains a node's key.
+For instance, assign this value to the **obj** parameter's field to save a node's key in your data source.